Information Processing by Neuron Populations in the Central Nervous System: A Theory of the Mathematical Structure of Data and Operations: Neuronal implementation of computation

 Any feed-forward action can be treated as a {\em memory read} because any excitatory input reads the weight matrix and multiplies it with the input message.
 A more distinct memory read is achieved by momentarily keeping the inhibitory input $\myvec{y}$ inactive while sending excitatory messages $\myvec{x}$ to the population.
 This produces the outputs $W^T \myvec{x} - \myvec{y} = W^T \myvec{x}$, which equates to $p \, \llcorner \, q$.

-When writing memory, the inhibitory input $p$ works as the contents and the excitatory input $q$ works as the address or lookup key.
+When writing memory, the inhibitory input $p$ serves as the contents and the excitatory input $q$ serves as the address or lookup key.
 Upon readout, an exact match with $q$ is not required.
 The combination of sparsity and a soft-threshold activation function allows associative lookup \citep{Kohonen.et.al.1981sap,Palm.2013nam}.